 In a customer-centric world, mapping the data of the customer journey can help organizations to understand their audience better.
 This knowledge can drive better product development, marketing, UX, and merchandising decisions.
 Customer journey is at the core of Customer Experience (CX), mapping out these journeys is vital to improve customer experience and tap into the monetary potential of great customer service.

 The customer journey has increasingly become more complex as we continue to see a rise in customer expectations.
 Successful customer journeys have massive benefits for an organization.
-Mapping of the customer journey is the best way to visualise the overall experience of a customer with a business, from customer motivation to post-purchase emotions.
-Understanding the different steps involved in this journey can help brands to create more personalised customer experiences, which can lead to greater loyalty and retention.
+Mapping the customer journey is the best way to visualize the overall experience of a customer with a business, from customer motivation to post-purchase emotions.
+Understanding the different steps involved in this journey can help brands to create more personalized customer experiences, which can lead to greater loyalty and retention.

 The importance of mapping customer journey

-The purpose of breaking down the customer journey is to maximise customer success to achieve long term brand loyalty and advocacy.
-Marketers use analytical and anecdotal data mining tactics to identify customer behaviour and market trends, which are essential to conducting a comprehensive mapping process.
+The purpose of breaking down the customer journey is to maximize customer success to achieve long-term brand loyalty and advocacy.
+Marketers use analytical and anecdotal data mining tactics to identify customer behavior and market trends, which are essential to conducting a comprehensive mapping process.

 Mapping customer journeys can amplify a company’s inbound marketing efforts, and help them become more customer-centric.
 Additionally, detailed insight into the customer journey is beneficial when expanding and targeting a new customer base.
 When business leaders and marketers are aware of customer needs and pain points, they are able to construct precise marketing strategies that result in greater conversion and revenue.